I’ve had depressive episodes, on and off, for most of my life.

 A Law of Attraction coach with depressive tendencies?

-But it goes a long way to explaining why the part of the LOA industry which is relentlessly rainbows and unicorns and puppies and ‘get happy now’ kinda leaves me cold.
+But it goes a long way to explaining why the part of the LOA industry which is relentlessly rainbows and unicorns and puppies and ‘just get happy now’ kinda leaves me cold.

 Don’t get me wrong, I am delighted that there are people for whom instant pivoting to happiness has always been easy.

-They do exist, and there is nothing weird about them.
+They exist, in their thousands, and there is nothing weird about them.

 Some of my best friends are natural optimists.
 And that rocks!

 (I used not to feel this way, for the record.
 I’m not proud of it, but there was a time when I had some deep and bitter resentment for those folks who could do ‘happy’ on a dime.
 If you’re one of ’em, thank you for your patience and your willingness to stay happy despite my being annoyed at you heheh.)

 But let me come completely clean on this.